Cray-HPE/uan-product-stream/docs/portal/developer-portal/operations/UAN_Ansible_Roles.md

 `uan_can_setup`

-Boolean variable controlling the configuration of user access to UAN nodes.
+`uan_can_setup` is a boolean variable controlling the configuration of user access to UAN nodes.
 When true, user access is configured over either the Customer Access Network (CAN) or Customer High Speed Network (CHN), depending on which is configured on the system.